slackapi/hubot-slack/README.md

 #### HUBOT\_SLACK\_BOTNAME

 Optional.
 What your Hubot is called on Slack.
-If you entered `slackbot` here, you would address your bot like `slackbot: help`.
+If you entered `slack-hubot` here, you would address your bot like `slack-hubot: help`.
 Otherwise, defaults to `hubot`.

 #### HUBOT\_SLACK\_CHANNELMODE